zarf-dev/zarf/examples/big-bang/README.md

 8. Wait a bit, run `k9s` to see pods come up.
 Don't move on until everything is running
 9. Run: `./zarf package deploy zarf-package-big-bang-core-demo.tar.zst --confirm` - Deploy Big Bang Core
 10. Wait several minutes.
 Run `k9s` to watch progress

+## To-Do

+1. Re-enable the NetworkPolicies - They got disabled to resolve an issue connecting to the k8s cluster API server, which is fine for a demo but unacceptable in production